MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 the right side.
 For example, you could increase the first account segment from four characters to five.
 Your existing accounts still would contain the same characters, but with the added blank space: 6XAA__-1762.
-Blank spaces are added only to existing accounts, since these accounts can’t be changed;
+Blank spaces are added only to existing accounts, since these accounts can't be changed;
 however, you can use the additional digits in any new accounts you add to the chart of accounts.